2021 TSS Executive Committee

 Matt Harris

-A Chartered Professional Engineer (Structural and Civil), Matt is the South Island Business Manager for Babbage Consultants, based in Christchurch, a board member of Engineering New Zealand and Otago/Southland Chair for ACE New Zealand.
+A Chartered Professional Engineer (Structural and Civil), Matt is the Principal, Southern Transport & Infrastructure Manager for Beca based in Christchurch, a board member of Engineering New Zealand and Otago/Southland Chair for ACE New Zealand.
 Matt is an internationally experienced chartered professional engineer and strategic leader with over 25yrs experience, including Smart City and sustainable infrastructure projects.

 Cam Perkins is Director of Urban Pirates.
 His personal and professional focus is facilitating positive change in the public realm, regenerating places that will leave a positive legacy for future generations.
 Cam has extensive experience leading and coordinating multidisciplinary design teams on complex public realm, integrated tourism and strategic renewal projects throughout Australia, the Pacific, the Middle East, Northern Africa and the UK.